germany insider facts

 • 75g (3/8 cup) melted butter to brush the stollen

-Beat the eggs in a large mixing bowl, then add one ingredience after the other while continuing mixing: sugar, soft butter, lemon flavour essence, curd cheese and the rum if you kept it.
+4. Beat the eggs in a large mixing bowl, then add one ingredient after the other while continuing mixing: sugar, soft butter, lemon flavour essence, curd cheese and the rum if you kept it.

-Mix baking powder with the sieved flour, slowly add half of the flour to the stollen mixture using kneading hooks.
+6. Mix baking powder with the sifted flour, slowly add half of the flour to the stollen mixture using kneading hooks.

-OR divide the dough into two halves and fill two greased stollen pans.
+Or, you can divide the dough into two halves and fill two greased stollen pans.
+This results in a smaller Stollen, like the picture below.

 Bake the stollen in a pre-heated oven at 180°C / 350°F for about 70 minutes.
-One large Quarkstollen needs longer than two small ones.
+One large Quarkstollen needs longer in the oven than two small ones.

 During the last ten minutes in the oven, brush the stollen with melted butter a few times .